Joint mixability of elliptical distributions and related families: Conclusions and future work

+We present three new proofs to a result due to Wang, Peng and Yang (2013) on JM of elliptical distributions with the same characteristic generator.
+We generalize this result to any distributions with finite second moments.
+Moreover, we solve an open problem proposed by Wang (2015).
+We also extent some results to a class of multivariate elliptically contoured distributions.
+A full characterization of complete or joint mixability is still open.
+In particular, find necessary and sufficient conditions for complete mixability or joint mixability of bounded distributions or aymmetric distributions or multimodal distributions there are still a lot of work to do.
+Further open questions in this field are collected in Wang (2015).

-0.2cm {\bf Acknowledgements.} \ We are grateful to Ruodu Wang for insightful comments and valuable suggestions on the first manuscript.
-The research was supported by the National Natural Science Foundation of China (No. 11571198, No. 11701319).
+{\bf Acknowledgements.} \ We are grateful to Ruodu Wang for insightful comments and valuable suggestions on the first manuscript.
+This research was supported by the National Natural Science Foundation of China (No. 12071251).